openstandia/Nextjs-docs-ja/scripts/konjacbot/README.md

 ### Description

-- Read the md(x) files listed in the specified diff file and obtain the paths to the image files used within.
+- Reads the md(x) files listed in the specified diff file to obtain the paths to the images used.
-- Download images from the [public site](https://nextjs.org/docs).
+- Downloads images from the [public site](https://nextjs.org/docs).
-- Save the downloaded files.
+- Saves the downloaded files.

 ## [Creating Pull Requests](./pr.mts)